There's no doubt about it: planning a European trip is exciting.

 Add these recommendations [which you may or may not follow] to fill out the information and options you find online or in guidebooks.
 Often, these first-hand insights can add significantly to your evolving travel plan.

-One of the best uses of social media is personal recommendations of what to do and see when you're traveling.
-But in order to qualify what your 'social' friends suggest, you first need to have gathered your own background information.
+A good use of social media is previous travelers' personal recommendations of what to do and see when traveling.
+Just be sure to 'qualify' what your 'social friends' suggest, by doing your own research and gathering your own background information.

-Next, create a realistic travel budget, so you know where your money will go - and more importantly - that it won’t run out before your trip is done.
+Next, create a realistic travel budget, so you know where your money will go - and most importantly - that it won’t run out before your trip is done.

 Make a plan for your travel funds, so you'll know you're getting good value for what you pay.

 Estimate what your expenses will be - not only major costs like tours, airfares, and hotels, but daily ex-penses, like entrance fees, meals, entertainment, and local transportation.

 A well thought out travel budget will help you keep expenditures to a minimum, while getting the maximum use from your travel dollars.

 Develop a workable on-the-ground itinerary with local options to visit, sites and attractions, anticipated crowds and wait times, and - above all - time to smell the roses.

 Plot out where you'll go, how you'll get there, and how long you'll stay.

 Read up on cities and towns, local events, and historical influences that make Europe such a cultural attraction.

-Research the museums and major places of interest to determine which are important to visit, and which you can skip.
+Research the museums and places of major interest to determine which are really important to visit, and which you can skip.
 You cannot see them all.

 Learn about the architecture, the antiquities, and the festivals that draw visitors from throughout the world to share the European experience.

-No matter how many times you travel abroad, you learn more ways to save money, reduce hassle, and make better use of your time.
+No matter how many times you travel abroad, you learn new ways to save money, reduce hassle, and make better use of your time.

 Your ultimate goal for planning a trip to Europe is to make sure you have the best possible time at your destination.